Do You Need A Mobile or Wall Mounted Computer Workstation? The Ultimate Guide

 Weigh all of your options

 So which is better, a mobile or wall-mounted computer workstation?
 There is no one right answer.
 Both offer a variety of advantages and unique solutions to promote efficiency in your facility.
-This decision should be based on the needs of your facility and workflow, ergonomics, and the quality of patient care.
-If you’d like further guidance, feel free to contact Altus to help work through your hospital’s workflow needs, and then discuss providing a free evaluation sample.
+This decision should be based on the needs of your facility, workflow, ergonomic requirements, and patient requirements.
+If you’d like further guidance, feel free to contact Altus to help work through your hospital’s workflow needs, and then discuss providing an evaluation sample.